The National Civics Bee® is an annual competition that encourages young Americans to engage in civics and contribute to their communities.

 Participating 6th, 7th and 8th grade students flex their civics knowledge for a chance to win recognition and cash prizes.

 In partnership with local and state chambers of commerce across the country, the third annual National Civics Bee® is taking place in 2024.
-Students may enter the competition by submitting an essay online by January 8, 2024.
+Students may enter the competition by submitting an essay online.
+Applications are still open in some places, including Alaska, Idaho, and Mississippi!

 National Civics Bee® Locations